 Please note that MariaDB 10.6.8 will no longer work with RHEL 9 or AlmaLinux 9, because some required dependencies are no longer available in the repositories of these Linux versions.
-Therefore, either use the MariaDB version provided by the official repositories of RHEL/AlmaLinux 9 or wait with the migration to RHEL/AlmaLinux 9 until we can recommend a later MariaDB version than 10.6.8.
+For AlmaLinux 9, we use MariaDB 10.11.7 and for us this version works fine.